ClickHouse/clickhouse-docs/knowledgebase/cannot-append-data-to-parquet-format.md

 date: 2023-03-25
 ---

 # DB::Exception: Cannot append data in format Parquet to file, because this format doesn't support appends.
-You can allow to create a new file on each insert by enabling setting engine_file_allow_create_multiple_files.
 (CANNOT_APPEND_TO_FILE)

 Suppose you create a table that uses the `File` table engine with the Parquet format: